 Keeping you and our customers and workforce safe is our priority and we have extra safety precautions in place at this challenging time.

-In line with the latest Government guidance we’re continuing to carry out our essential services while observing strict guidelines for safe distance working.
+In line with the latest Government guidance we’re continuing to carry out our safety-critical services while observing strict guidelines for safe distance working.

 To ensure we can continue to deliver the highest standards of service, and to protect our colleagues, customers and our communities we have developed a risk assessment process to ensure all of our worksites, including offices and depots, are Covid secure.